tchipwanya/PeopleNearbyMe-Chat/README.md

-PeopleNearby.me
+Vicinity
 ===============
-## 	A website for chatting with people nearby.
+## 	A way to chat with people around you.

 ### Deployment